 Texas

-Although the Texas Administrative Code does not provide specific CNA staffing ratios, it does indicate that a facility must have sufficient staff with the appropriate skills to provide nursing services for each resident.
+Although the Texas Administrative Code does not provide specific CNA staffing ratios, it indicates that a facility must have sufficient staff with the appropriate skills to provide nursing services for each resident.

 Source: Texas Administrative Code Title 26 Code § 554.1001 - Nursing Services.